-The UN’s child rapists
+The UN’s Child Rapists

 - April 30, 2015

 The UN has a long history of sexual abuse by its peacekeeper forces – and of covering up or failing to act on such abuse when it becomes known.
-In 1996 the former Minister of Education for Mozambique GraÃ§a Machel produced a report for UNICEF on the Impact of Armed Conflict on Children, which studied the new role of children in global conflicts, as child soldiers and also as victims of rape and sexual abuse.
+In 1996 the former Minister of Education for Mozambique Graca Machel produced a report for UNICEF on the Impact of Armed Conflict on Children, which studied the new role of children in global conflicts, as child soldiers and also as victims of rape and sexual abuse.

-The report found that ‘In 6 out of 12 country studies on sexual exploitation of children in situations of armed conflict… the arrival of peacekeeping troops has been associated with a rapid rise in child prostitution.’
+The report found that “In 6 out of 12 country studies on sexual exploitation of children in situations of armed conflict… the arrival of peacekeeping troops has been associated with a rapid rise in child prostitution.”

-The fact that such things take place in ‘post-conflict’ situations, or in conflicts in which the UN is supposedly protecting civilians who may already be traumatized and vulnerable is both a gross abuse of power and a violation of the principles the UN is supposed to represent.
+The fact that such things take place in ‘post-conflict’ situations, or in conflicts in which the UN is supposedly protecting civilians who may already be traumatized and vulnerable is a gross abuse of power and a violation of the principles the UN is supposed to represent.

 The OIOS also found that the UN’s ‘zero tolerance’ policy towards such practices was not being enforced, producing a situation of ‘zero compliance with zero tolerance.’
 The allegations in the Central African Republic suggests that this has not changed.

-‘The United Nations, and I personally, are profoundly committed to a zero- tolerance policy against sexual exploitation or abuse by our own personnel.
+“The United Nations, and I personally, are profoundly committed to a zero- tolerance policy against sexual exploitation or abuse by our own personnel.
 This means zero complacency.
 When we receive credible allegations, we ensure that they are looked into fully.
-It means zero impunity.’
+It means zero impunity.”

-The treatment of Andreas Kompass and the UN’s unresponsiveness to the allegations that he leaked, do not bear out these worth declarations.
+The treatment of Andreas Kompass and the UN’s unresponsiveness to the allegations that he leaked, do not bear out these declarations.

 Let’s hope it does, but it shouldn’t have taken a whistleblower to make this happen.
 The UN shouldn’t be punishing the man who brought these horrific acts to light, and the fact that it is doing so is almost as disturbing as the acts themselves.